jackb1434/GuessingGame/README.md

    - Input validation was added to ensure the player can only input integers between 1 and 100, including some library functions from `<limits>` to complete the validation.
 If an invalid input is entered, the program will prompt the player to re-enter the guess.

+3. **Global Score and Point System**

+   - Created a global score variable and point system.
+The score system will take the max amount of points a player can win (250) and divide it by the amount of attempts it took the player to guess, points are totaled after play is done.

+4. **Randomized Winning Message**

+   - Upon winning a game, the program will congratulate the player including the library function <vector> to create a random winning message from an array of winning messages.

 ### Refactoring